SteveIves/Demos/AppDomainProtection/SynNetWcf/readme.txt

 Title:          SynNetWcf

 Description:    An example of how to implement WCF services using Synergy .NET
+                while providing the required AppDomain isolation and multi- threading protection needed for Synergy .NET code.
+This example implements the WCF service directly in code, not via a Synergy .NET Interop project.
+A different solution would be required in that case.

 Author:         Steve Ives, Synergex Professional Services Group